UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ![sonar ](a9.jpg)

-The sonar sensors do not require the IR pakage to work, simply install the 4 standoff without the IR circuit board.
+The sonar sensors do not require the IR pakage to work, simply install the 4 standoffs without the IR circuit board.

 ![sonar ](a10.jpg)

-The Sonar package is attached to the standoffs with 4 M3 Allen head screws.
+The Sonar package is attached to the standoffs with 4 M2 Allen head screws.

 ![sonar cable ](a11.jpg)